LIVE IN LOVE

 To be out of work and headed for the gutter.

-All the bills are piling high, seems they're reaching for the sky,
+All the bills are piling high, seems they're reaching for

 And it looks like getting by on bread and butter.